AnalogArnold/Arduino-accelerometers/README.md

 ## Known limitations (to be fixed)
 1. The application freezes if the "connect" button is pressed, but the client PC is not connected to the server's network.
+   * **v2.3:** This issue is fixed by adding a timeout to the socket.
+This also allowed for adding the ability to connect/disconnect repeatedly, without reopening the app.
-2. Plots are currently displayed in the Python IDE, not as part of the GUI.
+3. Plots are currently displayed in the Python IDE, not as part of the GUI.
    * **v2.1:** Real-time plots are now displayed as a part of the GUI.
-3. Matplotlib is a major bottleneck and takes a solid couple of seconds to return the figures, so generating the figures right after the acquisition, especially with all 8 sensors connected, might not be practical if there are time restraints.
+4. Matplotlib is a major bottleneck and takes a solid couple of seconds to return the figures, so generating the figures right after the acquisition, especially with all 8 sensors connected, might not be practical if there are time restraints.
 However, this is currently the only option.
    * **v2.2:** The user can now quickly plot data in real-time, and plot the "proper" figures in matplotlib during post-processing from the CSV files.
 The function to use matplotlib right after recording was kept to allow more options.
 5. If the client connects to the server and changes the hardware setting (e.g., datarate), then exits and connects again, the sensors will still be in the "updated" state, whereas the app will assume the default settings, leading to a mismatch between the expected and actual intervals, and range cannot be verified.
-   * Current progress: Wrote a function sending a command to the server to reset the sensors to the default settings, but it does not want to work on closing the GUI window, even though it worked well when used as a test button callback.
-   * Current workaround: The script compares the expected interval between the readings (based on the datarate value in the window) and the actual interval.
-If it is greater than 10 ms (although in reality, no difference greater than 2 ms has been observed), it displays a warning to the user, prompting them to adjust the datarate in the GUI to fix this mismatch (which works).
+   * ~~Current workaround: The script compares the expected interval between the readings (based on the datarate value in the window) and the actual interval.
+If it is greater than 10 ms (although in reality, no difference greater than 2 ms has been observed), it displays a warning to the user, prompting them to adjust the datarate in the GUI to fix this mismatch (which works).~~
 ![datarate mismatch warning](/Images/warning_datarate.png)
+   * **v2.3:** The sensors are reset to default when the app terminates.

 ## Nice-to-have features (may be added)